ProcessForce API Performance Tips & Tricks

 As you can see above, there is no need to set U_itemCode or U_Revision field.
 Because setting U_ItemCode is slow, we want to avoid it by setting up BOMCode and ReferenceDictionary.

 Please note that this issue is not as stable as the standard way.
-It's advisable to wrap this code in a try-catch block and also verify if there's a BOMCode in the generated list.
+It is advisable to wrap this code in a try-catch block and also verify if there is a BOMCode in the generated list.
 If BOMCode is absent, then set U_ItemCode.
 If BOMCode is present, then set BOMCode.